-"Designing Behaviour Change Interventions for Invasive Animal Control: A Practical Guide" introduces key principles for developing effective interventions.
-Importantly, the guide provides examples of how to apply each principle to invasive animals.
+"Designing Behaviour Change Interventions for Sustainable Land Management: A Practical Guide" introduces key principles for developing effective interventions.
+Importantly, the guide provides examples of how to apply each principle.

-This book is intended for natural resource management organisations and practitioners that communicate with the general public and interested stakeholders about the management of invasive animals.
+This book is intended for natural resource management organisations and practitioners that communicate with the general public and interested stakeholders about sustainable land management.